0xashrk/ownpay/README.md

 - Bluetooth: For discovering nearby payment requests and sending responses
 - Camera: For scanning QR codes of wallet addresses

-## License
-[Insert appropriate license information]

 ## Acknowledgements
 - Monad Blockchain team
 - Privy SDK for wallet infrastructure
-- All contributors to the project